 11 a.m. to 1 p.m. – Jonathan Smith Trio – Main Stage

 This jazz organ trio has played together in the Pacific Northwest since 2011.
 Featuring Jonathan Smith (guitar), Steve Hall (organ) and David Burrow (drums), the Jonathan Smith Trio plays a variety of soul jazz and original music with an emphasis on funky boogaloo.

 1:30 to 3:45 p.m. – Seymour Baker Band – Main Stage

 Veterans of the Pacific Northwest music scene, the Seymour Baker Band delights audiences with rich vocal harmonies, masterful instrumental work and infectious rhythms, covering a variety of rock, folk, R&B and country with unique flavor.
 Their music can hold an audience close with heartfelt ballads and then bring it to its feet with irresistible rhythms and upbeat melodies.
 While comfortable in cruise control, they easily accelerate into the fast lane to dance the night away!

 Interested in performing at our festival?

-Our performer line up is full for the 2018 event.
+Our music lineup is full for the 2019 festival.

-If you’re interested in performing at the 2019 festival, we begin accepting performer inquiries on Nov.
-1, 2018.
+If you’re interested in performing at our 2020 event, we begin accepting performer inquiries on Nov.
+1, 2019.
 Please send your electronic portfolio to our Entertainment Booker via email.